nus-cs2103-AY2324S2/tp/docs/DeveloperGuide.md

 **MSS**

-1. Tutor requests to list students
+1. TA requests to list students
 2. System shows a list of students
-3. Tutor requests to add a specific student to the list
+3. TA requests to add a specific student to the list
 4. System adds the student

     Use case ends.